DexterInd/DI_Sensors/docs/source/quickstart.rst

    * The DI `Light and Color Sensor`_.
    * The DI `Temperature Humidity Pressure Sensor`_.
    * The DI `Distance Sensor`_.
-   * The DI `Line Follower Sensor`_, aka the *new one*.
+   * The DI `Line Follower Sensor`_, aka the *black line follower*.

 .. image:: https://i.imgur.com/A4ugOi2.png

-Also, apart from these sensors, the old line follower is also supported.
+Also, apart from these sensors, the red line follower is also supported.
 It is the predecessor to the `Line Follower Sensor`_.
 This is what it looks like:

 .. image:: https://i.imgur.com/E81rNgP.jpg